Acewvrs/ceph-progress-doc/README.md

 [here]( https://github.com/Acewvrs/ceph/blob/632cb041e7234573bec769a2b0b092ad62380a55/src/mon/MgrMonitor.cc#L1025).
 * You can see that when printing the "always enabled" modules, we're traversing the keys stored in a map (map.get_always_on_modules()), and not the unordered_map (module_info_map) we created.
 So the order these modules are printed is based on how they are stored in map.get_always_on_modules().
 And because it's a map, the keys are sorted alphabetically.

+### 10/29
+Document everything & progress we made

+At this point, we're ready to raise a pull request!

+Read the PR guideline for Ceph, which is [here](https://github.com/ceph/ceph/blob/main/SubmittingPatches.rst)